bitrix24/b24ui/docs/components/range.md

 ### Color

-Use the `color` prop to change the color of the Slider.
+Use the `color` prop to change the color of the Range.

 ::component-code
 ---